D3lyth/lunar_glow/README.md

 - This might prompt you once again to confirm your password and account.
 - Select **Mail** for the app type.
 - Select **Other (Custom name)** for the device type.
-	- Any custom name, such as "Django" or lunar-glow
+	- Any custom name, such as "Django" or lunar_glow
 - You'll be provided with a 16-character password (API key).
 	- Save this somewhere locally, as you cannot access this key again later!
 	- `EMAIL_HOST_PASS` = user's 16-character API key